Book Online Book Online Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map Pay Online

 Why Choose Dr. Maggie Davis & Associates for Emergency Kids’ Dentistry?

-How to Handle Common Dental Emergencies
+How We Treat Dental Emergencies

-Understanding the Cost of Emergency Dentistry
+Understanding the Cost of Pediatric Dental Emergencies

 The cost of emergency dentistry in Palm Harbor cannot be determined until you bring your child in to see Dr. Maggie for treatment.
 While you might be tempted to rush them to the emergency room, the truth is that only certain situations (i.e., continuous bleeding from the mouth, broken or fractured jaw, or increased swelling) should have you visiting the ER first.
 You should also understand that when it comes to price, a normal visit to the ER can run between $400-$1,500 while visiting a pediatric dentist may only cost $90-$200.

-As a parent, you’re going to do everything you can to get your child the help they need, but even if you’re concerned about being able to pay, you can trust our team to work with you to maximize your dental insurance benefits as well as provide alternative solutions to make emergency dentistry more affordable.
+As a parent, you’re going to want to do everything you can to get your child the help they need, but even if you’re concerned about being able to pay, you can trust our team to work with you to maximize your dental insurance benefits as well as provide alternative solutions to make emergency dentistry more affordable.

 Every Dental Emergency is Different